Subflow Overview

 For a subflow that has multiple existing versions, clicking the ... menu provides options for Edit Older Versions and Delete Older Versions.
 Choosing one of these enables you to select a specific older version to work with.

-When you save a subflow that you've edited, the Save Subflow dialog appears:
+When you save a subflow that you have edited, the Save Subflow dialog appears:

 You can export and import subflow definitions via JSON file.